alidaf/raspberryPi/README.md

 * sudo kill <process id>

 #### Workaround for IQaudioDAC and possibly for other DACs and add-ons with PiCorePlayer.

+Note: This is not needed from version 3.0 onwards as card and control are now set by number.

 mount mmcblk0p1 with the command: